Sources: Group Of Women Embroiled In Sacramento Catholic School OnlyFans Scandal

 But some are supporting these women online saying:

 “Leave them alone.
-The kids probably never would have known if it hadn’t become such a big deal.”MORE NEWS: Best Buy Has Laid Off 5,000 Workers And Will Close More Stores; Unknown If Sacramento-Area Stores On List
+The kids probably never would have known if it hadn’t become such a big deal.”MORE NEWS: Large Outdoor Gathering Prompts Clampdown On Tents In Downtown Davis

 Now five kids in total are no longer enrolled at this school because of their ties to these videos online.